top of page

 DAWN ROE - 'THE BALANCE MENTOR'.

-My mission is simple: progressive strength and balance, built for real life - so adults 55+ feel confident in their bodies, stay independent, and keep doing what matters most to them.
+My mission is simple: to provide a method for progressive strength and balance exercises, reflecting real life, so older adults can feel confident in their bodies, stay independent, and keep doing what matters most to them

-These exercises are already making a difference in my local classes.
-People have noticed better balance, improved strength, and an overall lift in wellbeing (see the testimonials).
-Some have returned to favourite activities.
-Others continue coming because they value the slower pace, clear structure, and supportive environment of these sessions.
+This work is already making a difference.
+In local classes, people report better balance, greater strength, improved wellbeing, and renewed confidence (see the testimonials).
+Some graduate from the classes as they return to their favourite activities.
+Others continue the classes as they value the slower pace, clear structure, and supportive environment that helps them keep going.

 Address